sports science, simplified.

 Coaches need a trustworthy and easy-to-understand resource that cuts through the jargon, biases, and contradictions in sports science and only delivers the essential information you need to make smart decisions and evolve your coaching.
 A resource I wish I had when my manager first asked me that question about GPS units.

 That’s when I decided to create Science for Sport.
-I didn’t want to be an uninformed coach when I’m supposed to be the one with all the answers.
+I didn’t want to be an uninformed coach when I was supposed to be the one with all the answers.
 So, I set out to achieve one important thing; to deliver…

 Our 4 Core Values